 where $\mathbf{1}(y=t-2020)$ are indicators for each value of the time-to-treatment variable y.
-As is common practice in the literature, we omit y=-1 representing the year before treatment (2019). θ_y represents the years before the treatment (2015 - 2018), while β_y indicates the years after the treatment takes place.
-Figure 1 presents the results.
+As is common practice in the literature, we normalize with respect to y=-1 representing the year before treatment (2019). θ_y represents the years before the treatment (2015-2018), while β_y indicates the years after the treatment takes place.
+Figure 2 presents the results.

-Figure 1: DiD event study: all movers
+Figure 2: DiD event study: all movers